THE CALIFORNIA COAST

 • 📌 Directions: Take the first exit northbound crossing the bridge (Exit 442, Alexander Ave) leading to the vista points.

-• Catch a San Francisco Giants baseball game or get fired up at a San Francisco 49ers football game depending when visiting.
+• Catch a San Francisco Giants baseball game or get fired up at a San Francisco 49ers football game, depending on when visiting.

 • Overnight(s): San Francisco.